Table of Contents[Hide][Show]

 Where to Stay

-We stayed at the Hyatt Regency San Francisco and it was the perfect hotel for us!
-Located on the Embarcadero, this waterfront hotel sports easy access to all transportation; the cable cars, F-line street cars, BART and ferry are all steps away!
+During our visit, we stayed at the Hyatt Regency San Francisco and it was the perfect hotel for us!
+Located on the Embarcadero, this waterfront hotel provides easy access to all transportation.
+In fact, the cable cars, F-line street cars, BART and ferry are all just steps away!

 The Hyatt Regency San Francisco has a gorgeous 17-story atrium lobby, fantastic Eclipse Kitchen & Bar restaurant and – if you are so inclined to upgrade – a Club Level that offers breakfast, evening hors d’oeuvres with an honor bar and nighttime desserts.
 It was great to not only be able to start our day with a quick and convenient continental breakfast, but also end it with a relaxing glass of wine (for me) and hot cocoa (my teen) and cookies overlooking San Francisco Bay.